 - The support forum is really good.
-The owners or an experienced developer will answer any question within a few hours.
+The owners or an experienced developer will answer almost any question within a few hours.

 Some developers like to use “page builders” such as Divi and Beaver Builder.
 We cannot recommend them at this time.
 First, users are pretty much locked into them forever.
-Changing themes in the future is a real challenge.
+Changing themes is a real challenge.
 Finally, WordPress has moved to v5.1.something (Gutenberg).
 It’s a block editor, which emulates the functionality of page builders.